Defending against Jailbreak through Early Exit Generation of Large Language Models: A Closer Look into Jailbreak

 \subsection{Shallow Layers can Distinguish Jailbreak}

 To simulate real-world chatbot applications, we adapted the toxic-chat training dataset \cite{toxicchat} to validate our hypothesis.
 The dataset includes 5,082 user prompts from the Vicuna online demo, with 384 identified as harmful.
-Specifically, we re-evaluated the harmful prompts in the dataset using Llama and Vicuna.
-We identified 302 harmful prompts for Llama2 and 140 harmful prompts for Vicuna that model can successfully reject using keyword matching.
-Second, we collected the embedding of all layers for benign prompts and rejected harmful prompts and trained 32 MLP classifiers as well as 32 prototype classifiers corresponding to the output of each layer, respectively.
-We use these two classifier sets to identify jailbreak prompts that the model cannot reject.
+Specifically, we re-evaluated the harmful prompts in the dataset.
+We identified 302 harmful prompts for Llama2 and 140 harmful prompts for Vicuna that can successfully reject.
+Second, we collected the embedding of all layers for benign prompts and rejected harmful prompts then trained 32 MLP classifiers as well as 32 prototype classifiers corresponding to the output of each layer, respectively.
+We use these two sets of classifiers to identify jailbreak prompts that the model cannot reject.

-As shown in Figure \ref{fig:acc_emb}, classifiers collected from the early layers perform much better than those from the later layers.
-The accuracy in distinguishing jailbreak prompts exceed 80\% for both models up to the twelfth layer, strongly supporting our second hypothesis.
-This indicates that \textbf{we should likely focus on the early and intermediate layer space rather than the output space}.